Angknpng/CMoE/README.md

 ## 🙏 Acknowledgement

-The implement of this project is based on the following link.
+The implementation of this project is based on the following link:

 - [SOD Literature Tracking](https://github.com/jiwei0921/SOD-CNNs-based-code-summary-)